 Football is more thanclubs and agents.

-FOOTPASS® addresses every professional and stakeholder of football.
-Players, parents, sporting directors, recruiters, scouts, academies, staffs, media, federations, sponsors.
+FOOTPASS® is built for everyone in football.
+Players, parents, sporting directors, recruiters, scouts, academies, staff, media, federations, sponsors.
 Each role, each need, each value.

 Seven families.One shared infrastructure.

-Beyond their specifics, all these actors share the same baseline needs : knowing who you talk to, who acts on whose behalf, protecting sensitive documents, escaping ambiguity.
+Beyond their differences, everyone in football shares the same baseline needs: knowing who you're talking to, who acts on whose behalf, protecting sensitive documents, removing ambiguity.

 Who FOOTPASS®is really for.